 El proceso es todo.
 Para a capturar esta energía desordenada, tengo que perder el control durante el proceso de fabricación.
 El resultado es joyería lúdica para el audaz.'

-Harriet is a British designer-maker currently completing a year of silversmithing study at Bishopsland Educational Trust.
+Harriet is a British designer-maker based at the Goldsmith’s Centre from October 2019 where she will be on their business incubation course, Setting Out.
+Harriet has just completed a year of silversmithing study at Bishopsland Educational Trust.

 After studying History of Art at Cambridge University Harriet continued her arts education at City and Guilds of London Art School.
 Since then she has gathered a wide range of experience in design, becoming a member of the Design Team for London 2012 Olympic Ceremonies and working as a costume designer and art director for film and theatre in London.